cyfake/ip/AI.md

 ---

+- Asked AI for suggestions on restyling the scroll bar to better fit a Baymax-themed color palette.
+- **Observations:**
+  - The new color scheme blended better with the overall Baymax aesthetic, making the UI more cohesive and friendly.
+  - The use of subtle shades kept the design from feeling too aggressive.
+- **Time Saved:** About 30 minutes, as the AI provided curated color suggestions and hover/pressed styling that I could apply directly without trial-and-error.

+---

 ## Overall Reflection
 - Using AI for JavaDocs was effective for **boilerplate drafting** and **style consistency**.
 - The main limitation was that I had to **verify technical correctness** myself, since ChatGPT doesn’t analyse my actual codebase in detail.